 Naturally, we err in judgment, go left when we should have gone right, stop when we should have continued, and curiously explore when we should have run like hell.
 Mistakes are inevitable; and forgivable.
 But what is baffling is our repeated failures, grasping onto behaviors that are harmful, and continuing to do the same darn things that we have enough cognitive power to accurately predict will punish with unwanted consequences.
 We get trapped and can’t seem to free ourselves even when the path to liberty is obvious.

 The South Indian Monkey Trap

 In Zen And the Art of Motorcycle Maintenance, Robert Pirsig describes “the old South Indian Monkey Trap.”
 The trap is constructed of a hollowed coconut chained to a post.
 A small hole is drilled allowing an open hand to reach into the coconut for the tempting contents (rice).
 The hole, however, isn’t large enough to free a closed hand gripping the goodies.
-The monkey reaches in but cannot free himself from the simple devise without relinquishing hold on the reward.
+The monkey reaches in but cannot free himself from the simple devise without relinquishing hold of the treat (2005).

 Sitting in the comfort of our padded chair, we chide, “let go of the rice dumb monkey.”
-With all our magnificent brain power, we often act with the same foolishness, chasing present pleasures, knowing the hurtful consequence but continuing to destroy our lives.
+However, with all our magnificent brain power, we act with the same foolishness, chasing present pleasures, knowing the hurtful consequence but continuing to destroy our lives.
 We can’t let go of the rice.